tsgates/arch-wiki-markdown/wiki/ISCSI_Target.md

 In order to tell LIO that your block device should get used as backstore for the target you issue

+Note:Remember that you can type cd to select the path of your <iqn>/tpg1

     .../tpg1> cd luns.../tpg1/luns> create /backstores/block/md_block0